varungav/we-save-animals/README.md

 # we-save-animals
+Here is the preview link of the website: https://varungav.github.io/we-save-animals/
 Introduction:
 This is the source code repository for the website of We Save Animals Organization.
 This website was developed as a part of an internship task in the web development role.
 The goal of this project is to create an informative and engaging website to raise awareness about animal welfare and promote the organization's mission.